lyontechhub/lyontechhub.github.io/README.md

 Make sure you do a pull request on master branch including the following :

 * your community details in file data/[key used in list].json
-* your community logo in imgs in PNG format with a 100x100 minimum resolution
+* your community logo in imgs in PNG or SVG format with a 100x100 minimum resolution to `/public/imgs/communities` directory.

 Contribute
 ----------
-Contact us on the Google Group, make pull-request, this web site must be managed by Lyon communities themselves.
+Contact us on [Slack](https://slack.lyontechhub.org), at contact@lyontechhub.org, or submit a pull-request: this web site must be managed by Lyon communities themselves.

 Developers
 ----------